What is a typical day during addiction treatment at Life Center of Galax?

-A typical day at our residential addiction treatment center begins at 7 a.m. as patients wake up to beautiful mountain views and head to the dining hall for a healthy breakfast.
+A typical day at our residential addiction treatment center begins at 7 a.m. as patients wake up and head to the dining hall for a healthy breakfast.
 After meetings with our medical team and 24-hour nursing staff, patients spend the day in a variety of individual and group therapy sessions and recovery lectures to help them address the issues underlying their addictive behavior.

 In between therapy sessions and lectures, patients have a few minutes of free time to relax on our front porch, take a smoking break, socialize under our gazebo, read, journal and work on therapy assignments.
 Patients gather for a relaxing, family style dinner around 5 p.m.

-After dinner, patients may team up for a volleyball or basketball game or participate in a group-building exercise before heading to a 12-Step group or AA/NA meeting.
+After dinner, patients may participate in a group-building exercise before heading to a 12-Step group or AA/NA meeting.
 Residents at the Life Center learn about the 12 Steps, connect with a sponsor and attend a meeting a day as part of their program of recovery.